 On the far side, I decided to have some breakfast whilst the clouds briefly broke up and allowed some patches of sunlight to slide along nearby hillsides.
 The main path down Glen Quoich is improved like the one towards The Sneck from here.
 But the way up Beinn a‘Bhuird continues along a further peaty path immediately on the other side of the river.
 At the start it looks more like a drainage ditch but as the heather shortens it becomes more pleasant to walk along.
 The path swings to the right, to the left and then to the right again and makes a long ascending traverse up the side of Carn Fiaclach on a good path.

 With the added weight of the tent and other overnight gear it felt a bit of a grind up the slopes.
-Occasional showers passed by and ahead the cloud base was just about at the level of the col between Carn Fiaclach and the main bulk of Beinn a’Bhuird.
+Occasional showers passed by.
+Ahead the cloud base was just about at the level of the col between Carn Fiaclach and the main bulk of Beinn a’Bhuird.
 The poor dog plodded along just behind me.
 He too was out of energy.

-As height was gained the wind strengthened.
+The wind strengthened with the height gain.
 Just before the col I set bearings for the south top and from there the top of Coire an Dubh Loch.
 The slopes here are uniform and wide.
 The bearing kept me away from the steep broken ground shown on the map to the east and eventually to the cairn of the south top on the broad expanse of level plateau.
 I did not stop and set off northwards.
-I recalled the last time I had crossed the plateau on a day in May when the ground was two inches deep in snow melt.
+I recalled the last time I had crossed the plateau on a day in May.
+Then the ground was two inches deep in snow melt.
 Today the ground was fine for my weary limbs.
-Shortly before reaching the corrie rim Jet disappeared to round up four walkers who were overhauling me.
+Shortly before reaching the corrie rim Jet disappeared in order to round up four walkers who were overhauling me.

-There is a path along the corrie rim and then peters out as you cut across to the top of Coire nan Clach where it re-appears and takes you to the more substantial cairn on the main summit.
+There is a path along the corrie rim.
+This peters out as you cut across to the top of Coire nan Clach where it re-appears and takes you to the more substantial cairn on the main summit.
 “Summit” is a bit of a misnomer as it is just another high point on the plateau.
 It provided little shelter from the wind.
-The cloud remained down and Jet’s coat was covered in beads of water from the dampness of the cloud.
+The cloud remained down and beads of water from the dampness of the cloud covered Jet’s coat.
 We were glad of the break and joined the foursome.
 It was just midday.